- This post contains affiliate links. Read more here.

 In order to assess them, I kept notes on the brand’s packaging (everything from how easy it was to store to whether it was friendly to the planet), recipe choices, and the ease of the whole process.
 Because the brands were generous—and I’d signed up for them all at once—I was surprised at just how quickly my refrigerator and freezer filled up with dog food.
 I ended up pawning off some of the extras to my neighbors and Rover headquarters so that I could squeeze a couple of meals worth of my own human food in the fridge, too.

-I also intended to keep track of which foods my dogs preferred, but they all seemed pretty equal in the eyes of my little piggies.
+I also intended to keep track of which fresh dog food my dogs preferred, but they all seemed pretty equal in the eyes of my little piggies.
 Instead, you’ll see I made note of when the food seemed especially fresh or had interesting ingredients.
 PetPlate, for example, had a ton of quinoa in one of their recipes.

 Since I was reviewing so many brands—and doing it over the course of just a couple of weeks—I didn’t try to try to track any changes in my dogs’ health, or test the nutrition claims some of the brands make.
 I can tell you that my dogs had some very healthy poops.